TOIORA WHĀNAU

 Toiora Whānau has a range of health and social supports available to whānau.
 All our services are voluntary and embraces a Whānau Ora approach that sees whānau in the driver’s seat and leading the way towards positive outcomes for their whānau

-Whānau Ora: Whānau Ora is embedded in a Te Ao Māori, whānau-centred holistic approach to wellbeing; focusing on the whole whānau (family group), as the decision-makers who determine their goals and aspirations.
+Whānau Ora: Whānau Ora is embedded in a te ao Māori, whānau-centred holistic approach to wellbeing; focusing on the whole whānau (family group), as the decision-makers who determine their goals and aspirations.

-Whānau Ora also offer a range of rangatahi, pahake and kaumatua activities/programmes; adding to whānau kete through positive experiences, transferrable life skills, connection to Te Ao Māori, embracing and working with whānau towards reaching their full potential.
+We offer a range of rangatahi, pāhake and kaumātua activities; adding to whānau kete through positive experiences, transferrable life skills, connection to te ao Māori, embracing and working with whānau towards reaching their full potential.

 Whakapakari Ora: Whānau Resilience - Creating strong, resilient communities where whānau are supported to live violence free, creating a safer future for the next generations.
 Our kaimahi supports whānau through finding strategies to maintain safety and wellbeing while healing from experienced trauma.